 Managua, Nicaragua’s Capital, is the bustling core of the country, where nearly all industry and commerce is located.
 It is by far, the country’s largest city and is currently working towards being a major cultural and educational site for travelers.
 Managua has beautiful promenades along the Lake Managua, a gorgeous way to explore the city.

-Made up of two active volcanoes blanketed in lush green tropical forest, this island is surely a place you’ll want to experience.
-The island was said to be inhabited since 2000-2500 B.C. and there are still many remnants of these natives.
+Ometepe Island is made up of two active volcanoes blanketed in the lush tropical forest in the middle of Lake Nicaragua.
+The island is said to have been inhabited since 2000-2500 B.C. and there are still many remnants of natives.
 Canoe through lagoons and rivers, horseback through the untouched countryside, bicycle to beautiful white sand beaches, or take a bus from village to village.
 There is no place like it in the world.

 This small, colonial city of Leon is considered the heart of Nicaraguan culture and is celebrated as a UNESCO world heritage site.
 Up until 1851, Leon was the capital of the country.
 You can still see and feel the history of its streets.
 The Leon Cathedral is the largest in all Central American and Leon’s buildings are some of the most dated in the entire country.

 Little Corn Island

 Located about 45 miles off the Caribbean shore of Nicaragua, this tiny island is found.
 It is truly a tropical paradise that is still completely untouched by the hands of typical tourists.
 A trip here will be most enjoyed by those who love to travel far off the beaten path.
 English is the first language and scuba diving and deep sea fishing are the activities of choice…well, besides lying in a hammock, eating fresh lobster, and listening to Caribbean tunes.